awentzonline/llm-algo-search/README.md

   * api.py - stub API to be implemented
   * context.py - contains a subclass of BaseAlgoContext which you can optionally configure things
   * evaluator.py - class that has an `evaluate` method which takes an API implementation as input
-  * seeds/ - a directory where you can place API implementations to be evaluated at the beginning
+  * seeds/ - a directory where you can place API implementations to be evaluated at the beginning.
+Not required.
   * templates/ - jinja2 templates if you'd like to extend or override the base prompt template

 Add an algorithm config to `configs/algo/your_algorithm.yaml` which contains